Volume Two

 Those other people were probably the subjugation parties.

-Because Akradist had judged her to be a normal monster, it was natural that they would have eventually sent out a considerable amount of forces to subjugate it.
+Since Akradist had judged her to be a normal monster, it was only natural that they would eventually send out a considerable force to subjugate her.

 Right as she thought that—